okta/okta.github.io/_source/_posts/2019-02-21-reactive-with-spring-boot-mongodb.md

 If you take a look at [the Spring WebFlux documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html), they give a pretty good overview of what **reactive** means.

-> The term, “reactive,” refers to programming models that are built around reacting to change — network components reacting to I/O events, UI controllers reacting to mouse events, and others.
+> The term, "reactive," refers to programming models that are built around reacting to change — network components reacting to I/O events, UI controllers reacting to mouse events, and others.
 In that sense, non-blocking is reactive, because, instead of being blocked, we are now in the mode of reacting to notifications as operations complete or data becomes available.

 So reactive means: non-blocking, asynchronous, and centered around stream processing.